promit-lang/pls/README.md

 # pls
-The repository for Promit Language Standard.
+The repository for Promit Language Specification.